Get Rates Near You!

 Metro Phoenix Bank is another local bank serving the Phoenix community.
 While the bank’s focus is on real estate and commercial customers, it also offers personal checking and savings accounts.

 You’ll need $100 to open a personal savings account at Metro Phoenix Bank and maintain a $100 daily balance to earn interest.
-While the rates currently offered on personal savings are significantly lower than what is available through online banks, the APY does exceed what is typically paid by national banks.
+While the rates currently offered on personal savings are significantly lower than those available through online banks, the APY does exceed those typically paid by national banks.

 Metro Phoenix Bank announced plans to merge with Alerus, and that may mean more account options and different account terms for its customers.